yayitswei/jida/README.md

 ## TODO

- * Add deploy instructions for frontend to Heroku
+ * Add deploy instructions for frontend to Heroku so anyone can fork/deploy/experiment

 ## Ideas